runspired/listicle/blog-posts/part-1.md

 - This particular render took about 6 seconds.
 (There's also a few extra seconds from a delay with the profiler attaching)
 - Our JS Heap Size for memory is 500 Mb !!
 - We have 57 DOM Listeners !!
-(We will fix this in the near future)
+(Considering we added none ourselves this is a bit of a surprise, We will fix this in a future commit)
 - We've got almost 340k DOM nodes !!
 (This series won't look into the benefits of [occlusion culling](https://en.wikipedia.org/wiki/Hidden-surface_determination) but we will look at the effects pagination has here)